Fairness Concepts for Indivisible Items with Externalities: EF1 and EFX under Externalities

+In this section, we consider how to generalize the definitions of EF1 and EFX to the setting of externalities.
+Note that we need to carefully design both definitions to ensure that they coincide with the previous definitions without externalities.

-\citet{Vele16a} argued that in the presence of externalities, a reasonable adaptation of envy-freeness is the requirement that no agent prefers the allocation obtained by swapping her bundle with another agent.
+\citet{Vele16a} proposed a natural adaptation of envy-freeness which requires that no agent prefers the allocation obtained by swapping her bundle with another agent's bundle.
+Since this notion has become the standard of envy-freeness in the setting of externalities, we simply refer to it as envy-freeness.
+In this work, we follow this idea of \emph{swapping bundles} to define EF1 and EFX.
 Let $\pi^{i \leftrightarrow j}$ represent a new allocation in which only agents $i$ and $j$ swap their bundles in $\pi$ while other agents' bundles remain the same.